 Balawoli dairy cooperative society members continue to experience low milk yields currently at 3-5 Litres and 12 litres per day from indigenous and cross breeds respectively which is below the expected yield potential of the dairy animals.
 Majority of members have between 5 - 10 heads of cattle most as cross breeds, 50% use AI while 50% use bulls, most farmers practice zero grazing methods while about 1% are pastoralists, the common form of feed supplementation is using hay and silage though still limited among farmers.
 Average land ownership is varied with about 50% of the farmers owning 10 acres.
-This situation is attributed to several reasons such as; inadequate knowledge/skills of herd management among dairy farmers, specifically over stocking of animals resulting into over grazing, absence of feed supplementation for animals (heifers and dairy cattle), poor pasture management practices, and lack of knowledge on disease management techniques.
-Common disease challenges are tick borne related diseases mostly prevalent in the wet season and liver fluke related diseases in the dry season.
-The cooperative board and management is seeking for F2F volunteer technical assistance with a focus on general herd management in small holder dairy production systems to help provide recommendations for addressing these challenges.
+Farmers tend to keep a large herd of animals without or limited consideration to the number of animals per acre of land and consideration for other farm structures and activities as all this plays a role in improving animal productivity.
+This therefore formed the basis for this volunteer technical assistance to equip members of Balawoli cooperative with farm planning and management skills to help them better plan and manage their land and limited resources.